 - An administrative complaint was filed by the PDIC before the Office of the Special Investigation (OSI) BSP against Mr. Juan Carlos Araneta, Mr. Santiago Araneta, and Mr. Fernando Araneta, together with other respondents in their capacity as stockholders and/or directors of LBC Bank.
 The administrative complaint is based on the same complaint discussed in the preceding paragraph.
 The administrative complaint is entitled "Philippine Deposit Insurance Corporation vs. Ma.
 Eliza G. Berenguer, et. al." and docketed as OSI-AC-No. 2016-003.
 The Aranetas adopted the same defences as discussed in the preceding paragraph.
 After a preliminary investigation, the OSI issued a Resolution dated 14 September 2017, finding a prima facie case of unsound banking practice against the Aranetas and the former LBC Bank president, while dismissing the case against the other respondents who were former employees of LBC Bank for lack of evidence.
 The OSI denied the Aranetas' motion for reconsideration in a Resolution dated 6 March 2018.
 The OSI filed formal charges against the Aranetas and the former LBC Bank president with the Supervised Banks Complaints Evaluation Group (SBCEG) of the BSP on or about 12 March 2018.
 The case before the SBCEG is entitled "In Re: Administrative Case against Ma.
 Eliza G. Berenguer, et. al.," and docketed as Administrative Case No. 2018-092.
 The Aranetas have filed their respective Answers to the formal charges and intend to present their evidence when the case is set for trial.
-The SBCEG is currently resolving some pending incidents: (a) a motion to suspend proceedings, which prays hat this administrative case be suspended because the issues subject of Civil Case No. 15-1258 involve prejudicial questions which should be resolved first, and (b) an omnibus motion, praying that the PDIC be disallowed from appearing as the private prosecutor, absent authority granted by the BSP, and expunging the comment filed by PDIC for being filed out of time and for being filed without BSP authority. - Mr. Juan Carlos Araneta, Mr. Fernando Araneta, and Mr. Santiago Araneta were named as respondents in their capacity as directors of LBC Bank in a complaint for violation of Section 55.1 (a) of the General Banking Law and Subsection X306.3 of the Manual of Regulations for Banks in relation to Section 36 of the New Central Bank Act that was filed by the Bangko Sentral ng Pilipinas (BSP) with the DOJ.
+On 7 August 2018, the Aranetas filed a motion to suspend the proceedings before the BSP because the civil case described in the Legal Proceedings section below (Civil Case No. 15-1258) involves the same issues and thus represents a prejudicial guestion.
+In the resolution dated 3 November 2021, the Special Hearing Panel granted the motion and suspended the proceedings until the Civil Case is resolved with finality.
+The PDIC filed a motion for reconsideration which was denied.
+Thus, the PDIC appealed to the Court of Appeals last 23 September 2022, which is docketed as CA-G.R.
+No. 175378 and is still pending resolution.
+In the meantime, the BSP proceedings remain suspended, pending the outcome of the Civil Case and/or the appeal. - Mr. Juan Carlos Araneta, Mr. Fernando Araneta, and Mr. Santiago Araneta were named as respondents in their capacity as directors of LBC Bank in a complaint for violation of Section 55.1 (a) of the General Banking Law and Subsection X306.3 of the Manual of Regulations for Banks in relation to Section 36 of the New Central Bank Act that was filed by the Bangko Sentral ng Pilipinas (BSP) with the DOJ.
 The complaint is entitled "Bangko Sentral ng Pilipinas vs. Ma.
 Eliza G. Berenguer, et. al." and docketed as NPS Docket No. XVI-INV-16L-00383.
 The complaint alleged that the amortizations for certain loans by related parties were allegedly simulated and that the Bank did not receive actual payment.
 Furthermore, the same loans by such related parties were allowed to be renewed and restructured under terms favourable to the borrowers, to the prejudice of the bank.
 The case is currently undergoing preliminary investigation before the city prosecutor.
 The Aranetas have denied the accusations and emphasized that they were not aware of nor did they participate in any alleged simulation of payments.
-They also maintain that the evidence filed by the BSP does not show their knowledge or involvement.
 They also approved the renewal and restructuring terms only after the Credit Group of LBC Bank performed due diligence and made recommendations.
-The case was submitted for resolution of the investigating prosecutor on 4 October 2017 and is still currently pending.